gasparka/pyha/docs/installation.rst

     python scripts/compile_quartus_lib.py

-It is normal that is fails with 'error':
+It is normal that is 'fails':

 .. code-block:: bash